OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/31 October 2001.md

 ---

 ## Notable Warnings or Predictions

 - Cometary impacts and celestial mechanics will contribute to these shifts.
 - No mini black hole exists at the Earth's core.
+- Pole shift with magnetic reversal is highly probable within a decade.
+- "Light will break in a big way" is predicted as the next major life event.

 ---

 ## Genetics and Ancestry